Using Docker for intercepts

 The following happens under the hood when both flags are in use:

-- The network of for the intercept handler will be set to the same as the network used by the daemon.
-This guarantees that the intercept handler can access the Telepresence VIF, and hence have access the cluster.
+- The network of for the ingest or intercept handler will be set to the same as the network used by the daemon.
+This guarantees that the ingest or intercept handler can access the Telepresence VIF, and hence have access the cluster.

-- Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the intercepted container are mounted on the intercept handler container.
+- Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the targeted remote container are mounted on the local handler container.

-- The environment of the intercepted container becomes the environment of the intercept handler container.
+- The environment of the remote container becomes the environment of the local handler container.

 The docker-build flag